|

 checkpoint and increase its deterrent effect.”

-Sobriety DUI Checkpoints every year.
-These Locations are setup all
+DUI Checkpoints every year.
+These Checkpoints are setup all

-DUI checkpoints.
-Aside from the fact that DUI checkpoints use a large amount of police resources and
+this use of checkpoints.
+Aside from the fact that they use a large amount of police resources and

-are not as effective as patrols, DUI checkpoints also violate the Fourth
+are not as effective as patrols, checkpoints also violate the Fourth

 Amendment of the Constitution.
 Opponents of DUI Checkpoints have argued they constitute unreasonable search and seizure, and therefore are unconstitutional.